 - Marketing and Communications Data includes: your preferences in receiving marketing from us and our third parties and your communication preferences.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
-Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
-For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.
-We may collect Special Categories of Personal Data about you (“sensitive personal data”), which includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
+Aggregated Data may be derived from your personal data but is not considered personal data in law as long as this data does not directly or indirectly reveal your identity.
+For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature, but in doing so we will not be able to identify any individual.
+However, if we can combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat that as personal data, and which will be used in accordance with this privacy notice.
+When providing legal services to you, we may need to collect Special Categories of Personal Data about you (“sensitive personal data”), which can include details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 We may also collect information about criminal convictions and offences.
 This data will be handled more carefully and will only be used in accordance with this privacy notice.

 If you fail to provide personal data

-Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contact we have or are trying to enter into with you.
+Where we need to collect personal data by law, or under the terms of a contract we have with you, for example in connection with our regulatory obligations to conduct due diligence on all clients, and you fail to provide that data when requested, we may not be able to perform the contact we have or are trying to enter into with you.
 In this case, we may have to terminate the services you have with us but we will notify you if this is the case at the time.

 4. HOW IS YOUR PERSONAL DATA COLLECTED?

 We use different methods to collect data from and about you including through: